sgl-project/ome/README.md

 OME uses a component-based architecture built on Kubernetes custom resources:

-- **BaseModel/ClusterBaseModel:** Define model sources and metadata
+- **BaseModel/ClusterBaseModel:** Define model sources and metadata with automatic parsing of architecture, parameters, and capabilities
+- **FineTunedWeight:** Define LoRA adapters and fine-tuned weights that extend base models
-- **ServingRuntime/ClusterServingRuntime:** Define how models are served
+- **ServingRuntime/ClusterServingRuntime:** Define how models are served with runtime-specific configurations
-- **InferenceService:** Connects models to runtimes for deployment
+- **InferenceService:** Connects models to runtimes for deployment with support for prefill-decode disaggregation and multi-node inference
+- **AcceleratorClass:** Define GPU hardware classes with capabilities, discovery patterns, and cost information for intelligent scheduling
-- **BenchmarkJob:** Measures model performance under different workloads
+- **BenchmarkJob:** Measures model performance under different workloads with configurable traffic patterns

 OME's controller automatically:
 1. Downloads and parses models to understand their characteristics
 2. Selects the optimal runtime configuration for each model
+3. Matches models to appropriate accelerators based on requirements
-3. Generates Kubernetes resources for efficient deployment
+4. Generates Kubernetes resources for efficient deployment
-4. Continuously optimizes resource utilization across the cluster
+5. Continuously optimizes resource utilization across the cluster

 ## Roadmap